chinmaykulkarnee/wheel-of-fate/README.md

     }
   ],
   "size": 2,
-  "message": "Time taken to build the schedule the request is : 2ms" }
+  "message": "Time taken to build the schedule is : 2ms" }
 ```